 When you upload an image, we store multiple sizes.
-Each size version is assigned a specific static URL so browsers can reload the images more quickly each time someone revisits a page.
-This helps your site’s performance globally, improves page loading times, and helps your ranking in Google, which uses page speed as a factor in search results.
+Each size version is assigned a specific static URL so browsers can quickly reload the images each time someone revisits a page.
+This helps your site’s global performance and improves your page loading times, which in turn increases your ranking in Google search results.

 Look for URLs that begin with images.squarespace-cdn.com, static.squarespace.com, or static1.squarespace.com followed by a string of random characters and the format.
 For example, the 1000 pixels-wide version of your image will have format=1000w at the end.
 The format changes based on the size of the browser viewing your site.
 File URLs can't be customized.

 Remove your image or file URL